microsoft/vott-react/README.md

 This is considered poor practice in the ecosystem and does not have an escape hatch in Create React App.<br>
 <br>
 To resolve this:
-1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
+1. Open an issue on the dependency"s issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
 2. Fork the package and publish a corrected version yourself.
 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.